Twin City, Georgia is home to a picturesque, otherworldly setting and fun paddling challenge.

 There are also places so unexpected and different the best descriptor is “otherworldly.”
 George L. Smith State Park has one such spot: Mill Pond.
 As I stepped onto the boat dock before the planned kayak trip and got my first good look around, it seemed as though I’d stepped onto the Jurassic Park set.
 I would not have been at all surprised if a dinosaur had lumbered out from behind a tree—oh wait, there are alligators, so yeah, it’s possible.

 Wesley Hendley operates Mill Pond Kayak, offering guided paddles through ten miles of black water trails.
 He has one of the world’s best jobs, especially since his “office” is the Mill Pond which can accurately be described as “serene” and “tranquil.”
-He makes the trip easy for guests, providing the kayaks, paddles, floatation vests, instructions and leading the way.
+He makes the trip easy for guests, providing the kayaks, paddles, flotation vests, instructions, and leading the way.
 He also takes outstanding photos throughout the trip that he’ll share with you afterwards; though I’ve never dressed up for kayaking before, his photos are so great that next time I plan to gussy up.
 [After seeing the photos my husband said, “I want to go there!”
 We made that happen February 2018.
 Mill Pond Kayak was just as fun a second time.]

 Kayaking Mill Pond is simultaneously easy and challenging.
 The water is smooth, there’s no current or tide to worry about, and almost no other boat traffic.
 If you’re somehow separated from the group (which is unlikely), it would be hard to actually get lost: “It’s a pond,” says Wesley.
 “So you can paddle to shore and then along the shoreline in any one direction and eventually will end up back at the dock.”
 The challenge is maneuvering between all the cypress trees.
 It feels sort of like pinball-ing around and you’re the ball.
 Some squeezes are tight; to fit you may need to lift the paddle over your head and swing it parallel with the kayak.
 As Wesley points out early on, you want to avoid hitting a tree because that may inadvertently anger a swarm of wasps or a wolf spider as big as your hand.
 I didn’t need to be told twice not to whack a tree with the paddle.